 MITRAL VALVE DISEASE - Mitral valve disease is by far the most common heart disease of dogs (around 75% of all heart disease in dogs).
-Over the years, the disease has been called chronic valvular disease, degenerative mitral valve disease, mitral valve disease, endocardiosis, and more recently and more approptriately myxomatous mitral valve disease.
+Over the years, the disease has been called chronic valvular disease, degenerative mitral valve disease, mitral valve disease, endocardiosis, and more recently and more appropriately myxomatous mitral valve disease.
 The “ myxomatous" describe the cellular changes that occur within the mitral valve that cause thickening and nodular changes in the valve structure and can lead to incomplete valve sealing and backward blood flow during contraction of the heart.
 These changes can affect the other valves of the heart as well but the mitral valve, which is located between the left atrium, that receives blood from the lungs and the left ventricle, which pumps blood to the rest of the body, is the most common site that is affected.
 Specific breeds predisposed to mitral valve disease include Cavalier King Charles Spaniels, miniature and toy Poodles, miniature Schnauzers, Lhasa Apso, dachshunds, Shi Tzu, Cocker Spaniels, and various terrier breeds.
-Even though small breeds are affected more commonly, many medium and larger breeds like Weimeraners, German Shepherds and Dobermans and other mixed breed dogs can also get mitral valve disease.
+Even though small breeds are affected more commonly, many medium and larger breeds like Weimaraners, German Shepherds and Dobermans and other mixed breed dogs can also get mitral valve disease.
 Most dogs tend to be more than 5 years old.
 As with other heart diseases, the most common symptoms are trouble breathing, coughing and decrease activity and all symptomatic dogs have heart murmurs.
 It is important to note that not all dogs with mitral valve disease need treatment and there are some that will never go on to heart failure.
 Based on the results of the echocardiogram and chest radiographs, we can determine if treatment is needed and the best treatment regime for your pet to maximize their quality of life for as long as possible.
 Even in dogs that go into congestive heart failure, with periodic adjustment and tailoring of treatments, we can give our dog patients and extended period of good quality life.

 Arrhythmogenic Right Ventricular Cardiomyopathy (ARVC)/ Boxer Cardiomyopathy- ARVC is a primary heart muscle disease in which the muscle tissue is replaced by fibrous-fatty tissue.
-Boxers, English bulldogs, and weimaraners are predisposed through many different genetic mutations.
+Boxers, English bulldogs, and Weimaraners are predisposed through many different genetic mutations.
 Some dogs are asymptomatic, and in some the arrhythmias can cause collapse, and some dogs go into right sided heart failure.
-An Ekg and/or 24- hour Holter monitor is the best way to diagnose arrythmogenic right vetricular cardiomyopathy in affected dogs.
+An Ekg and/or 24- hour Holter monitor is the best way to diagnose arrhythmogenic right ventricular cardiomyopathy in affected dogs.
 Gulf Gate Animal Hospital has the Holter monitor set up in house to decrease the cost of running the test.
 It is a box that is just larger than a matchbox that is attached to a patch that attaches to the chest of your dog, taped and protected with a light vest.
 An echocardiogram is also recommended to rule out other forms of cardiomyopathy.
 Medications can be given to help control the arrhythmias and decrease symptoms of the disease.

 Heart Diseases of Cats